OJStuff/Get-DMR-IDs/README.md

 ### Example 2

 This command specifies to download an updated raw DMR ID user database, and then create formatted export file for region 2 (Europe).
-File format will be for default traceiver type (AnyTone D878/D578) and the file will be named "users-anytone.csv".
+File format will be for default traceiver type (AnyTone D878/D578) and the file will be named "users-anytone.csv":

-    >python3 getdmrids.py -d -r 2
+    >python getdmrids.py -d -r 2

     Downloading DMR database users.json (42,597 kB downloaded)